 The U.S. public has historically been ambivalent toward accepting refugees.
 While America has a long tradition of admitting people fleeing war and persecution, each successive wave of immigrants and refugees has been seen as unwelcome by certain segments of the US population.
 We cannot allow such biases to influence sound policies.
 That is why strong, bipartisan leadership is needed to strengthen humanitarian migration programs, and leaders on both sides of the aisle are needed to make the case to their constituents.

 During the first 40 years of the refugee resettlement program, it enjoyed widespread support on Capitol Hill, and from both Republican and Democratic presidents.
 The crisis in Ukraine underscores why refugee admissions is a critical component of a holistic foreign policy strategy, deserving the full support of policy makers.
 It helps our allies and friends in the region, discredits violent despots such as Putin, and casts a favorable light on the U.S. as a beacon of freedom.
 More importantly, it helps vulnerable people fleeing for their lives.

 These moral and foreign policy imperatives are not unique to Europe or Ukraine; we cannot pick and choose which human beings deserve our care and generosity.
 From Syria to Venezuela to Myanmar, forced migration presents a challenge to the world and to the United States.
-Refugees fleeing to NATO allies in Europe may provide an extra rationale to help, although we cannot ignore other volatile and strategically important regions.
+Refugees fleeing to NATO allies in Europe may provide an extra rationale to help Ukrainian refugees, although we cannot ignore all other refugees and asylum seekers from other volatile and strategically important regions.

 A robust, generous – and even-handed – approach to dealing with refugee crises is needed to secure a future in which all people are given an opportunity to live in safety and dignity.